Date: 25 June 2014. Expert Advice versus

 for, Janice?"
 I was taking advantage of a weather window.
 For twelve days we have been blessed with

 one to two foot waves in the Gulf of Mexico.
 Truly, seas do not get much

-took the advice of an expert, and it bit me on the keester.
+took the advice of an expert, and that bit me on the transom.

 When we ordered the two fan belts

 for Seaweed (she's got a starter/generator and requires dual belts) I asked about ordering a